Personal Injury & Wrongful Death

 Herrera v.
 Victor Valley Global Medical Center et. al.

 San Bernardino Superior Court

 CPM represents a young woman who suffered serious personal injuries as a result of a routine hysterectomy.
-Plaintiff alleges that her doctor did not do the surgery, but instead allowed another gynecologist, who Plaintiff had never met or spoken with, to perform the operation without consent.
-Plaintiff alleges that the stirrups used by Defendants damaged her leg during the surgery.
+The plaintiff alleges that her doctor did not do the surgery, instead allowing another gynecologist, with whom the plaintiff had never met (or even spoken), to perform the operation without consent.
+The plaintiff alleges that the stirrups used by the defendants damaged her leg during the surgery.
 The lawsuit alleges that the defendants then falsified the operative report.
-While Plaintiff was hospitalized recovering from her injuries, she was then assaulted by a nurse, causing additional injury.
+While the plaintiff was hospitalized recovering from her injuries, she was then assaulted by a nurse, causing additional injury.

 PG&E “San Bruno Fire” Cases

 San Mateo County Superior Court

 CPM represented the victims of the September 9, 2010 PG&E pipeline explosion in the Crestmoor neighborhood of San Bruno, CA. The blast and resulting fire destroyed 38 homes, killed 8 people, and injured many.
 The plaintiffs alleged that PG&E demonstrated a conscious disregard for safety in failing to properly maintain, test, and operate the pipeline, and requested punitive damages.
 Frank Pitre was named CAOC 2013 Consumer Attorney of the Year for his work on these cases.